isovalent/ebpf-docs/docs/linux/syscall/BPF_PROG_LOAD.md

 [:octicons-tag-24: v5.17](https://github.com/torvalds/linux/commit/fbd94c7afcf99c9f3b1ba1168657ecc428eb2c8d)

-This attribute specifies the size of the records in `core_relos`, this allows for compatibility between newer and older loaders and kernel versions if the size of the the CO-RE relocation records ever changes.
+This attribute specifies the size of the records in `core_relos`, this allows for compatibility between newer and older loaders and kernel versions if the size of the CO-RE relocation records ever changes.

 ### `fd_array`